sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 #### Let’s Encrypt

-Alternatively, you may consider configuring [cert-manager with Let’s Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster, and then configure frontend ingress using the same steps listed above, but replace `TLS_CLUSTER_ISSUER=letsencrypt` in your overlay.config file.
+Alternatively, you can configure [cert-manager with Let’s Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster.
+Then, follow the steps listed above for configuring TLS certificate via TLS Secrets manually.
+However, when adding the variables to your overlay.config file, replace **TLS_CLUSTER_ISSUER=letsencrypt** to use the cert-manager with Let's Encrypt.

 ## Network rule